khlkarim/ren/README.md

 3. add a hierarchy component (rendering depends on the hierarchy)
 2. move rendering logic to RenderingSystem class (rendering a scene is a per Entity thing) this is honestly unecessary, it works already

+even the scene has a hierarchy and you just render hierarchies to a camera

+the hierarchy component just contains a collection of entities you can register a child, but you need to give it a unique id in its hierarchy level to access it later you construct an entity and you register copies of it as children with different ids then you add the root entities to the scene

+each entity might have a hierarchy component the scene also has a hierarchy

+remove use of unique ptr when unnecessary
+    you only need pointers when polymorphism
+        i need unique pointers when working with components i dont think i need them with entities, or scene camera, or shader use stack based objects